-As someone with a dangerous habit for having ideas, I have to remind myself that normally, I am the non-executive chairman – so my job is to lead the board and not the organisation.
-I have learnt from both sides of the chairman/CEO fence, the importance in the chemistry and relationship between the CEO and the chairman.
+As someone with a dangerous habit for having ideas, I remind myself that I am the non-executive chair – so my job is to lead the board and not the organisation.
+I have learnt from both sides of the chair/CEO fence, the importance in the chemistry and relationship between the CEO and the chairman.
 I am a great fan of the book Leading the Board by my good friend and colleague Andrew Kakabadse; of the excellent new book “Boards” by Cranfield Visiting Professor Patrick Dunne; and also of the excellent booklet A Question of Balance about the CEO-Chair relationship published by the Association of Chairs of charities and voluntary organisations.

 Immediate past Chair of the charity Carers UK http://www.CarersUK.org

 I ran my first community campaign at the age of fifteen, when we won a battle with central government over some local authority boundaries, and I have been campaigning ever since.

-Over the years, the causes have included Europe, human rights and democracy, youth enterprise and skills development, public-private-community partnerships, better help for entrepreneurs, rights for people with disabilities, responsible business, sustainability, the Good Later Life and most recently creating a society that respects, values and supports carers, and encouraging employers to help their working carers.
+Over the years, the causes have included Europe, human rights and democracy, youth enterprise and skills development, public-private-community partnerships, better help for entrepreneurs, rights for people with disabilities, responsible business, sustainability, the Good Later Life and creating a society that respects, values and supports carers, and encouraging employers to help their working carers.

 I was born and grew up near Sheffield, in the North of England.
 After a youthful dalliance with national and international politics, and a brief spell working for an international, fmcg (fast-moving consumer goods company), I quickly became a social entrepreneur, starting or running several public-private-community partnerships.
 These have been focused on small business development, youth enterprise, disability rights and more recently, the role of business in society.

 In 2007, I was appointed to run the new Doughty Centre for Corporate Responsibility at the Cranfield School of Management in the UK, which I did until the end of 2017.
-I now divide my time between Sheffield, London, Cranfield and Sitges, near Barcelona.
+I now divide my time between Sheffield, London, Cranfield and Catalonia, Spain.